 To ensure that Daikin does not inadvertently provide assistance to inhuman acts of armed groups in the Democratic Republic of the Congo and surrounding countries, we are taking active measures to uphold appropriate mineral procurement by raising transparency of the supply chain in cooperation with our global business partners.

 Daikin is working to mitigate growing procurement risks due to the globalization of its business operations.

 We regularly evaluate suppliers to identify risk and have created an in-house system for making quick decisions on suppliers affected by risk, and we update our databases as needed in order to improve our ability to deal with problems when they arise.

-In fiscal 2019, 23 companies around the world have been designated as Important Suppliers to Daikin.
+In fiscal 2020, 23 companies around the world have been designated as Global Suppliers to Daikin.
 Through our Global Supplier Conference, we work to adjust order volume, streamline costs, and ensure stable procurement in dealings with these 23 supplier companies.
 In addition, following the spread of the COVID-19 pandemic, we are promoting greater procurement locally.